MXTPcultures/air/README.md

 ```
 the static site will be placed in a `build` directory, which can be copied and run on any web server.

-All content for this project is licensed to paidforby and Liz G under CC-BY-SA 4.0
+All content for this project is licensed to paidforby and Liz G under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)